coreboot/coreboot/Documentation/arch/riscv/index.md

 * all harts are running.
 * A0 is the hart ID.
 * A1 is the pointer to the Flattened Device Tree (FDT).
+* A2 contains the additional program calling argument:
+  - cbmem_top for ramstage
+  - the address of the payload for opensbi

 ## Additional payload handoff requirements
 The location of cbmem should be placed in a node in the FDT.